oslabs-beta/ProtoNative/README.md

 ----

 <div align="center">
 ProtoNative is a <b>React Native Prototyping Tool</b> for mobile developers.
-With its seamless drag-and-drop interface, live code preview, and much, much more, ProtoNative is your one-stop shop for all things React Native.
+With its seamless drag-and-drop interface, live code preview, and much, much more, ProtoNative is your all-in-one tool for all things React Native.
 <br>
 <br>
   <a href="http://www.protonative.com/"><b>Download for Windows or Mac</b></a>